etcd Disk Latency — Kubernetes Architecture Failure

 One more thing: don't assume HA means safe.
 Running three API Server replicas without understanding leader election or etcd quorum is a false sense of security.
 We'll cover exactly what breaks and how to catch it before your on-call phone rings.

-What is Kubernetes Architecture Explained?
+What Kubernetes Architecture Actually Is

 Control Plane: The Cluster's Brain